aaronicsubstances/scalable-ipc/README.md

 ### Receive Message Operation

-  * receiver of message expects to get a header pdu, followed by 1 or more data pdus until message length indicated in header pdu is fully accumulated.
+  * receiver of message expects to get a header pdu, followed by 0 or more data pdus until message length indicated in header pdu is fully accumulated.
   * for receiver to process a header pdu, the following conditions must be met:
      * message id is not already being received.
      * message length is acceptable
+     * there is enough space in receiver for message.
-  * once these conditions are met, receiver proceeds to accept header pdu, and then waits to receive 1 or more data pdus.
+  * once these conditions are met, receiver proceeds to accept header pdu, and then waits to receive 0 or more data pdus.
   * for each header or data pdu received, receiver must respond with a header_ack or data_ack pdu. receiver should neither wait for or care about success of ack sending.
   * for each data pdu being waited for, receiver must set a timeout on it, in order to discard abandoned message transfers by sender.
   * the following conditions apply to processing of data and header pdus: